Upcoming conferences and seminars

 How is monetary policy transmitted through the banking system?
 We quantify competing theories of monetary transmission by estimating a dynamic banking model.

-AEA (scheduled), NBER Political Economy Program Meeting, CIFAR, 5th Workshop on Political Economy of Development and Conflict Barcelona, Warwick/Princeton/Utah Political Economy Conference, Washington PECO
+AEA (2019), NBER Political Economy Program Meeting, CIFAR, 5th Workshop on Political Economy of Development and Conflict Barcelona, Warwick/Princeton/Utah Political Economy Conference, Washington PECO

 Under the surface of the Chinese Communist Party, there are rules that govern power sharing among rival factions and keep high-ranking individuals moving up the ladder.